CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 ***

-### Find all occurrences that start with and end with a text in Text To Find
+### Find all occurrences that start with and end with a Text To Find in Text

 This example will find all occurrences of text that start with `"The"` and end with `"jumps"` from `"The quick brown fox jumps over the lazy dog."`.